 Registration For training Program in Regina First Aid

 Regina First Aid offers trainees quick and easy registration for a training program.
 An application form is available on the website.
 Trainees can also enroll through a telephone call, e-mail, or walk-in during business hours in any of the facilities in Regina.[advanced_iframe src=”https://www.firstaidregina.ca/upcoming-events/”]

 Regina First Aid has the cheapest rates in the Regina local area.
 Students are assured that they will not find cheaper rates than Regina First Aid.
 Course fees are paid once during enrolment and are inclusive of taxes, certification, and training manuals.
 Full refunds are given to trainees who drop out, provided a 72-hour notice was given.
 Costs vary from 49 to 130 dollars depending on the training undertaken.

 Certification programs for CPR in Regina First Aid have three levels: “A”, “C”, and “HCP”.
 All levels include basic first aid and AED training.
 AEDs are machines that are attached to the chest and apply needed shock to restart the heart.
 Different levels correspond with different kinds of certification from the workplace approved.

-Stand-alone classes for CPR/AED or and first aid are also available if you do not want to enrol in both classes in the full course.
+Stand-alone classes for CPR/AED or first aid are also available if you do not want to enroll in both classes in the full course.
 Private classes are usually taken by big groups of trainees or companies.
-If you want to inquire about booking a private class, just send an e-mail or give a call.
+If you want to inquire about booking a private class, just send an e-mail or give me a call.

 Certificates from St Mark James are awarded to trainees who are able to complete a training course.
-The certificate is renewable within every three years through refresher or re-certification programs held twice a week at Regina First Aid.
+The certificate is renewable every three years through refresher or re-certification programs held twice a week at Regina.

 Did You Know?